Wagonteamster Book Order Click Here

 The motive force for the wagon was originally four Percheron horses: Joyce, Deedee, Dolly and Doc.
 Percherons are one prominent large draft horse breeds in the United States.
 Other large draft breeds are Belgians, Clydesdales, Suffolk Punches and Shires.

-Joyce and Deedee are 15 years old, half sisters, and were bred by my grandfather Jake Sheaffer in Muir, Michigan.
-I’ve had them since they were weanling fillies.
-Dolly is 10 years old and was bred in Chichester, New Hampshire.
+In 2008, Joyce and Deedee were 15 years old, half sisters, and were bred by my grandfather Jake Sheaffer in Muir, Michigan.
+I had them since they were weanling fillies.
+Dolly was 10 years old and was bred in Chichester, New Hampshire.
 I bought her just a few months before the trip began.
 I bought Doc at the last moment.
-He’s 8 years old (in 2008) and has been used for wagon rides, parades and horse pulls at the fair.
+He was 8 years old (in 2008) and had been used for wagon rides, parades and horse pulls at the fair.

-The new team consists of two Belgian geldings, Bill and Bob.
+After the accident, I needed a new team.
+Joyce was ready for retirement and I felt at the time that Doc’s injuries would no longer allow him to pull a large wagon (boy, was I wrong about that).
+The new team consisted of two Belgian geldings, Bill and Bob.
 They are half brothers, 11 and 12 years old (in 2009), weigh about 2000 pounds apiece and each stand about 18 hands high.
-The new wagon is significantly lighter than the old one so it requires a smaller team

 Deedee